 - Enhanced Observed Time Difference (E-OTD) (handset based)

 For further details on positioning methods, refer to LCS in GERAN 3GPP TS 43.059 v13.2.0 Rel13 document.

 GL’s MAPS™ LCS test suite comprises of multiple products working in tandem to support simulation of end-to-end location based services in GSM, UMTS, and LTE networks.

-Specifically, to test location services in GSM network, GL’s MAPS™ MAP IP signalling emulator is enhanced to simulate LCS procedures over Lg and Lh interfaces using MAP signalling protocol.
+Specifically, to test location services in GSM network, GL’s MAPS™ MAP IP signaling emulator is enhanced to simulate LCS procedures over Lg and Lh interfaces using MAP signaling protocol.
 MS initiated Location Report Procedure is supported over Lg Interface between GMLC and MSC and network initiated Location Retrieval Procedure is supported over Lh Interface between GMLC and HLR.

-Further, the MAPS™ Lb interface emulator supports Location Service Request procedure over Lb interface between BSC and SMLC using BSSMAP-LE signalling protocol.
+Further, the MAPS™ Lb interface emulator supports Location Service Request procedure over Lb interface between BSC and SMLC using BSSMAP-LE signaling protocol.
 These are discussed briefly below.

 GL's MAPS™ supports simulation of different Positioning methods and Position Estimation of a Mobile Stations (MS) in universal coordinates.
 The estimate is expressed in terms of the geographical shapes and is composed of the type of shape plus the encoding of the shape itself.
 The Location Estimate parameters such as Type of Shape and coordinates can be input through conventional user profiles or can be fetched from a CSV file every time it sends the location estimate to the client.
 This selection is to be made by the user.

 If the selection is 'Profile' all the values present in the particular profile will be sent in the message response.
 If the selection is made as ‘CSV’, an entry from the csv file is loaded and all the values from the fetched record will be sent in the message response.